School Science Lessons

 3. Soft wheat represents two distinct types.

-The Soft Biscuit type (9 to 105% protein), is suitable for the biscuit industry, and the Soft Noodle type (9 to 11.5% protein), is suitable for the manufacture of cakes, pastry and white salted noodles.
+The Soft Biscuit type, (9 to 105% protein), is for the biscuit industry, and the Soft Noodle type (9 to 11.5% protein), for cakes, pastry and white salted noodles.

 Soft Biscuit types are best grown using irrigation and suitable crop management to achieve target protein levels.